“There is something new to learn for most technical authors who are in the early stages of their career.

 Certificate and reviewed assessment option

 For an additional £50 per delegate (ex VAT), you can send completed assessments to us for review and feedback.
-Once you’ve completed the assessments correctly, you’ll receive a certificate that is recognised by the ISTC, the professional body for professional communicators in the UK.
+Once you’ve completed the assessments correctly, you’ll receive a certificate.

 The modules are password protected.
 If you wish more than one delegate to complete the course, then please contact us.